tanerizawa/diary/README.md

 ## Conversation toolbox

-The backend includes a small "toolbox" of communication techniques used by the AI assistant.
-Each technique is defined in `CommunicationTechnique` and mapped to a short instruction in `conversation_planner.TOOLBOX`.
-The planner chooses one technique for each reply (for example *Reflecting*, *Summarizing* or the new *Neutral acknowledgement* technique).
-To add new techniques, extend this enum and dictionary.
+The backend includes a configurable "toolbox" of communication techniques used by the AI assistant.
+The default configuration is stored in `backend/app/planner_config.yaml`.
+It defines a `toolbox` section mapping technique names to short instruction strings and a `synonyms` section for alternative names. `conversation_planner` loads this file at startup (or the path specified via the `PLANNER_CONFIG_FILE` setting) and exposes the resulting `TOOLBOX` dictionary for the response generator.
+To add or modify techniques, edit this YAML file and extend the `CommunicationTechnique` enum.